martamaccagno/my_website/content/blogs/blog1.md

                        "No answer", "Not applicable"))
 ```

-You will also notice that many responses should not be taken into consideration, like "No Answer", "Don't Know", "Not applicable", "Refused to Answer".

-We will be creating 95% confidence intervals for population parameters.
-The variables we have are the following:

-- hours and minutes spent on email weekly.
-The responses to these questions are recorded in the `emailhr` and `emailmin` variables.
-For example, if the response is 2.50 hours, this would be recorded as emailhr = 2 and emailmin = 30.
-- `snapchat`, `instagrm`, `twitter`: whether respondents used these social media in 2016
-- `sex`: Female - Male
-- `degree`: highest education level attained

 ## Instagram and Snapchat, by sex

 Can we estimate the *population* proportion of Snapchat or Instagram users in 2016?

-1. Create a  new variable, `snap_insta` that is *Yes* if the respondent reported using any of Snapchat (`snapchat`) or Instagram (`instagrm`), and *No* if not.
+1. We create a  new variable, `snap_insta` that is *Yes* if the respondent reported using any of Snapchat (`snapchat`) or Instagram (`instagrm`), and *No* if not.
 If the recorded value was NA for both of these questions, the value in your new variable should also be NA.

 ```{r, clean_data}
 #addition of new column that shows who uses either or both platforms, none, or didnt proivde data (Yes, No, NA)